David G. Walsh Research Travel Awards

 To be eligible to receive a Walsh Travel Award, you must…

-• …be a McPherson ERI trainee member (if you are not already a trainee member, please submit a trainee membership application along with your travel award application.
+• …be either (i) a McPherson ERI trainee member that is a postdoc or graduate student OR (ii) a McPherson ERI member that is a PhD staff Scientist or Researcher.
+(If you are a postdoc or graduate student who is not already a trainee member, please submit a trainee membership application along with your travel award application.
+If you are a Scientist or Researcher who is not already a member, please submit a membership application along with your award application.
 Further information about MERI membership is available here.)

-• …be a graduate student or postdoctoral researcher currently working in a McPherson ERI member’s lab/mentored by a McPherson ERI member; OR, be a Trainee Member of the Institute.
+• …be either a graduate student, postdoctoral researcher, or PhD staff Scientist or Researcher currently working in a McPherson ERI member’s lab/mentored by a McPherson ERI member OR be a Trainee Member of the Institute

 • …be the primary presenter on a poster or paper being presented at the meeting to be attended